-If you are passionate about Italian cooking and food, then you will probably know that in addition to extra virgin olive oil, butter, and seed oils there is another animal fat that is used in the preparation of different recipes.
-It’s lard!
+If you’re passionate about Italian cooking and food, you probably know that, along with extra-virgin olive oil and butter, lard is just another animal fat used in various recipes!

-Lard is found mainly in some traditional recipes and in industrial baked goods.
-But where does it come from?
-What does it taste like?
-Is it very used in the kitchen?
+Lard is primarily used in traditional recipes and industrial baked goods.
+But what exactly is it?
+Where does it come from, and what does it taste like?

-Keep reading this article to learn all the secrets of this ingredient.
+Continue reading this article to uncover all the secrets of this intriguing ingredient.

 Although now lard is less common in Italian recipes than in the past, some Italians still use it in some preparations.
 Why don’t they replace it with oil or butter?
 Here you can read a number of reasons: